The following Construction practice note Produced in partnership with Victoria McGie provides comprehensive and up to date legal information covering:

 procurement of the works, for instance:

-under a single construction contract with one contractor who assumes single point responsibility for the project, such as under an EPC/Turnkey contract
+under a single construction contract with one contractor who assumes single point responsibility for the project, such as under an Engineering Procurement and Construction (EPC)/Turnkey contract

 under a single construction contract with one contractor whist the employer retains some project risk